sourcefrog/conserve/README.md

     conserve backup /backup/home.cons ~

+Optionally provide as third parameter a comma separated list of [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming) to exclude files from backup.

 `conserve versions` lists the versions in an archive, whether or not the backup is *complete*, the time at which the backup started,